Round-Robin Letter (Spanish–American War)

 As a volunteer, Roosevelt's career would not be at stake in the way a regular army officer's would be by the communication.
 (Some sources say there is doubt that Roosevelt was the author, while others say that Roosevelt was only the author of the abridged letter.)
 Nine generals and Roosevelt signed the letter.
 An abridged version was given to Shafter to present to the United States Secretary of War.
 Shafter declined to do so, but did communicate with his superiors about what was happening.

 The letter was deliberately leaked to Associated Press correspondents at corps headquarters, who cabled it to the U.S., where it was published nationwide.
 Publication of the round-robin letter turned public opinion against the War Department.

 The McKinley administration was outraged by the leak of the round-robin letter, but quickly realized that the public would blame the government.
 The administration acted swiftly to try to defuse the situation.
 On July 28, Secretary of War Russell A. Alger cabled Shafter and ordered Fifth Corps home to Camp Wikoff on Long Island, New York, for quarantine and mustering out.
 On August 3, the day before the letter appeared in the press, Alger ordered construction of barracks at Camp Wikoff to begin and for United States Navy ships to head to Cuba to retrieve Fifth Corps.
 The first units departed on August 7.
 Alger claimed that the round-robin letter did not accelerate administration plans to repatriate the corps.
 This appears disingenuous, however, as Alger had long asserted that naval ships were unavailable to bring the troops home.

-One side effect of the Round Robin Letter is that Alger refused to endorse Roosevelt's nomination for a Congressional Medal of Honor.
+One side effect of the Round Robin Letter is that Alger refused to endorse Roosevelt's nomination for the Medal of Honor.
 Roosevelt would only receive the honor posthumously, with it being awarded 2001.